Sanmta/DBDL_Perk_Checker/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/Sanmta/DBDL_Perk_Checker/releases/tag/v1.0.0) the latest version of the source code is downloadable for Windows

 ## License